Transience and Recurrence of Markov Processes with Constrained Local Time: Statements of Main Results

-\b{remark} While the last excursion of the Markov process $M$ is not dealt with explicitly, the behaviour of $M$ from time $X_{\frak{C}-}$ onwards should be the same as that of $M$ conditioned to avoid zero.
+\b{remark} While the last excursion of the Markov process $M$ is not dealt with explicitly here, the behaviour of $M$ from time $X_{\frak{C}-}$ onwards should be the same as that of $M$ conditioned to avoid zero.
+Proving this requires existence of the limit as $g(t)\to\infty$ of the excursion measure conditioned on the length (lifetime) of an excursion being longer than $g(t)$, which is beyond the scope of this work.
+This is verified in the simple, single case where $M$ is a 1-dimensional Brownian motion in \cite[p8]{ks13}.
 When $M$ is a L\'evy process, the behaviour of the process conditioned to avoid zero is well understood, see \cite[Theorem 8]{p13}.
 There is some technical difficulty in applying results from \cite{p13} to our final excursion.
-The measure $\mathbb{Q}$ is constructed by conditioning until a deterministic time $t\to\infty$, but in \cite{p13}, the measure is constructed by conditioning until an independent exponential random time with parameter $q\to0$.
-Equivalence of such deterministic and random limits is a separate~matter. \e{remark}
+The measures $\mathbb{Q},\mathbb{Q}',\mathbb{Q}''$ are constructed by conditioning until a deterministic time $t\to\infty$, but in \cite{p13}, the measure is constructed by conditioning until an independent exponential random time with parameter $q\to0$.
+Equivalence of such deterministic and random limits is a separate~matter, beyond the scope of this work. \e{remark}